dilanka92/SpringBootHelloWorld_TestNG/README.md

-# Spring Boot + TestNG Unit Test Simple Example
+:leaves: # Spring Boot + TestNG Unit Test Simple Example

 In this project i have wrote test cases for a Spring Boot Application using TestNG.
 TestNG is a testing framework inspired from JUnit and NUnit.